pism/pism/examples/jako/README.md

 called g5km_gridseq.nc.
 That whole ice sheet state can be downloaded or regenerated from examples/std-greenland/ scripts.

-This example demonstrates the outlet-glacier-mode PISM regional mode `pismr -regional` and the drainage-basin-delineation tool `regional-tools`.
+This example demonstrates the outlet-glacier-mode PISM regional mode `pism -regional` and the drainage-basin-delineation tool `regional-tools`.

 For more detail and complete instructions see the PISM User's Manual.